 Dr. Shiel received a Bachelor of Science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
 After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
 He is board-certified in Internal Medicine and Rheumatology.

-The pediatric population may have different presentations of GAS infection:
+The pediatric population may have different strep throat (GAS) symptoms:

-- Infants (< 1 year of age) low grade fever (< 101 F, 38 C), fussiness, decreased appetite, often following exposure to either daycare or older infected siblings
+- Infants (< 1 year of age) low grade fever (< 101 F, 38 C), thick purulent nasal discharge fussiness, decreased appetite, often following exposure to either daycare or older infected siblings

 - Children (< 3 years of age) prolonged purulent nasal discharge, low grade fever, and enlarged and tender lymph nodes in the neck area